Chris Pappas (South African politician): Early life and education

 Pappas is from Mooi River and has a sister.
 He attended Treverton Preparatory School and College and then Hilton College, matriculating in 2009.
 While studying Town and Regional Planning at the University of Pretoria, he was approached by COPE to run for the student representative council under their banner.
 He agreed and was then elected to the university's SRC.
 Pappas served as the temporary president of the student body at one stage.
-After graduating in 2013, he pursued a Master of Public Administration in Local Government Management at Walden University.

 Career

 Before going into politics, Pappas worked as a development economist for Urban-Econ.
 Having joined the Democratic Alliance, he was the party's campaign manager in KwaZulu-Natal for the 2014 general election.

 He was elected as the ward councillor for ward 31 in the eThekwini Metropolitan Municipality in 2016.
 In August 2018, he was criticised for calling the city "dirty and dangerous".

 Pappas was elected to the KwaZulu-Natal Legislature in the May 2019 provincial election.
 He was then appointed as the DA's spokesperson on agriculture.

 In January 2021, Pappas was made the party's spokesperson on Cooperative Governance and Traditional Affairs, replacing Mbali Ntuli.
 On 27 March 2021, he was elected as the Deputy Provincial Leader of the Democratic Alliance in KwaZulu-Natal, defeating Hlengiwe Shozi and Samier Singh.